+New contract option.
 If an amendment is not clearly determined to be the best choice, the agency must execute a new contract.
 A new contract is generally appropriate where there is a substantial change in the scope of work, duration, nature of work, or cost, or where there is a logical break in service.
-When awarding a new contract, competitive requirements must be followed, unless an exception or exemption applies.